 Kennedy Walker, Co-Founder

 Kennedy is an organiser and writer who has campaigned on issues ranging from trade justice to gentrification.
-He has experience of grass roots organising, mobilisation and political education having been involved in Take Back The City, LGSMigrants, Demand The Impossible, NEONs Movement Builders and more.
+He has a background in communications and policy work with a focus on housing and land.
+He also has experience in grass roots organising, mobilisation and political education having been involved in Take Back The City, Lesbians and Gays Support the Migrants, Demand The Impossible, NEONs Movement Builders and more.
 Having acquired a BA in Sociology he then went on to receive an MA in Human Rights, Culture and Social Justice.
-Kennedy's interests lay within the realm of social movement theory, class, racism, queerness and inequality.
+Kennedy's interests lay within the mechanics of social movements, class, racism, queerness and inequality.

 Annick Metefia, Network Coordinator